reynaldhavard/speech_commands_with_hmm/README.md

 ## Demo

-Click [here](https://huggingface.co/spaces/reynaldhavard/speech-commands-with-hmm) to try a demo.
+Click [here](https://huggingface.co/spaces/reynaldhavard/speech-commands-with-hmm) to try a demo: just record a short audio file, pronouncing one of the 30 indicated words.

 ## Overview